erciomunoz/academic-kickstart-1/content/home/fellowships.md

  css_class = ""
 +++

+1. Travel grant to present at the WIDER Development Conference 2022 in Colombia
-1. IPUMS International Research Award 2021
++ IPUMS International Research Award 2021
 + Mario Capelloni Dissertation Fellowship, award ($25K) for students of high academic merit who show exceptional promise in their field, CUNY, 2021
 + Dissertation selected for presentation at Inside the Graduate Center: A Dissertation Showcase 2021
 + Development Bank of Latin America Research Grant ($2K)